Schlaefer/Saito/plugins/BbcodeParser/docs/help/en/1-bbcodes.md

 # Saito flavored BBCode #

 BBCodes available in front-end.
-The availability of some BBCode-tags depends on forum-configuration (e.g. multimedia-settings) or place (e.g. no multimedia tags in Shoutbox).
+The availability of some BBCode-tags depends on forum-configuration (e.g. multimedia-settings) or place.

 ## Bold ##